-So many CEOs, Business Heads and Sales Managers spend weeks shortlisting sales CRM software, comparing features and considering cost implications- all in a bid to choose the right sales CRM tool and to try and maximize return on investment.
+So many CEOs, Business Heads, and Sales Managers spend weeks shortlisting sales CRM software, comparing features, and considering cost implications- all to choose the right sales CRM tool and maximize return on investment.

-You choose a great CRM and opt for a value-driven yearly subscription, and then proceed to spend most of that year trying to get your sales team to actually use that CRM (usually in vain).
+Firstly, you choose a great sales CRM and opt for a value-driven yearly subscription.
+Secondly, you spend most of that year trying to get your sales team to use that CRM (usually in vain).

-The only way for you the get the most returns on your investment in a CRM is to get your sales team to love using it.
-And because a CRM is a software necessitated by work, you’re going to need to take that extra effort to get them to love it.
+The only way to get the most returns on your investment in sales CRM software is to get your sales team to love using it.
+Since sales CRM software is necessitated by work, you must put in extra effort to get them to love it.

 The Benefits of Having Your Sales Team Thoroughly Use a Sales CRM Software

 Nucleus research shows that data accessibility shortens the sales cycle, on average, by 8-14 percent.
 When your sales team loves using your CRM, they will want to use it as much as possible.
 That means a LOT of data getting fed into the system.
 This also means your data will be crunched into insights based on which you can make more profitable decisions.

 You’ll see the returns on your investment.
 G2 users say the average ROI for implementing CRM software is 13 months.
 Besides your team using it, it’ll help you improve lead quality and optimize your sales pipeline to make the right decisions.